SheetalJain0505/T12_DS635_MLSE_Project/README.md

 2. **Image → Story Generation**
    Given an image, the system generates a detailed, multi-sentence narrative story grounded in the visual content of the image.

-The primary goal of this project is use **pretrained models**, and clearly demonstrate how **retrieval and generation can be combined** in a multimodal setting.
+The primary goal of this project is use pretrained models, and clearly demonstrate how retrieval and generation can be combined in a multimodal setting.

 ---

 ## Motivation

-Humans naturally associate what they see with what they read or imagine.
-Traditional AI systems often handle text and images separately, but real-world understanding requires linking these modalities.
-This project demonstrates how modern transformer-based models can be composed into a pipeline that:
+Humans naturally associate what they see with what they read or imagine.This project demonstrates how modern transformer-based models can be composed into a pipeline that:

 * Understands stories beyond keywords
 * Retrieves images based on semantic meaning